linux-test-project/ltp/doc/users/quick_start.rst

    $ make
    $ PATH=$PATH:$PWD ./foo01

-Shell testcases are a bit more complicated, since they need to setup ``PATH`` as well as to compiled binary helpers:
+Shell testcases are a bit more complicated, since they need to set up ``PATH`` as well as to compile binary helpers:

 .. code-block:: console